vuvuzelaparty/smigrep/README.md

 ```:!smigrep searchstring [extension[s]]```

 The same applies if you use zsh, but you need your .zshenv set (cp ~/.zshrc ~/.zshenv) to make aliases in your .zshrc available in vim.
+The noglob option must also be set (alias smigrep='noglob path/to/smigrep').

 Enjoy!
 Feedback is always much appreciated :)